centreon/centreon-archived/doc/en/release_notes/centreon-2.7/centreon-2.7.0.rst

 Changes
 -------

 * Important web design changes can make interface not compatible with older modules.
-A refactoring work will be needed to ensure optimal operation.
+A re-factoring work will be needed to ensure optimal operation.
 * Changing the timezone system : DST management (may need to check the timezones of each host and contact after the update)
 * Changing databases schemes for hostgroups and servicegroups in the real state database (centreon_storage) : added id and deletion of alias, url, url note, icon.
 * Changing the path for generating the configuration of Centreon Engine instances : no more specific page to generate the configuration.
 The action is now available from the pollers list.
 * Switching to InnoDB all Centreon tables (except logs and data_bin too big for an automatic update).
 * PHP 5.1 no longer supported
 * Browser compatibility : IE 11, FF 5 et Chrome 39 at least
-* Shared views in custom views are not automaticaly loaded in views of others users.
+* Shared views in custom views are not automatically loaded in views of others users.
 Now views are able to be public and user can load them during the creation step.

-Secutiry fixes
+Security fixes
 --------------

 * Removing PHP session ID in the URL of the Ajax flow of certain pages.